Harvard not alone: Other wealthy universities eligible for coronavirus relief, some now backing away

 The University of Pennsylvania, whose endowment values at more than $13 billion, also said they would not apply for the stimulus funding.

-Other universities across the country on the list with the largest endowments include the Massachusetts Institute of Technology, with a $16.4 billion endowment; Texas A&M University at College Station with $12.6 billion; the University of Michigan Ann Arbor with $11.7 billion; the University of Notre Dame with $11 billion; and Columbia University with $10.8 billion.
+Other universities across the country on the list with the largest endowments include the Massachusetts Institute of Technology, with a $16.4 billion endowment; Texas A&M University at College Station, with $12.6 billion; the University of Michigan Ann Arbor, with $11.7 billion; the University of Notre Dame, with $11 billion; and Columbia University, with $10.8 billion.

 A Notre Dame spokesperson told Fox News on Friday that the university has "not yet applied for such funding," but if they did, the university "would use it exclusively for eligible students whose families were hit hardest by unemployment or otherwise upended by the coronavirus."
 The school is eligible for a total of $5.7 million.